sgrad/fm.url_checker/README.md

  back in the queue and processed by another worker.
 But, currently, if a task fails for any reason it's discarded which is not entirely desirable.
 If the website it's trying to read is down, there can be a retry mechanism.
 The easiest way to do this is by requeuing the message in a special delay queue that has a ttl (either per queue or per message) and a dead-letter back to the original queue.
-This in combination with a requeue counter (message headers and/or amqp basic settings) can achieve a reliable exponential back-off retry system.
+This, in combination with a requeue counter (message headers and/or amqp basic settings) can achieve a reliable exponential back-off retry system.
 Jobs that still fail after this can be put in a separate dead-letter queue for human intervention or different automatic processing.